General Motors streetcar conspiracy

 Only a handful of U.S. cities, including San Francisco, New Orleans, Newark, Cleveland, Philadelphia, Pittsburgh, and Boston, have surviving legacy rail urban transport systems based on streetcars, although their systems are significantly smaller than they once were.
-Other cities are re-introducing streetcars.
-In some cases, the streetcars do not actually ride on the street.
-Boston had all of its downtown lines elevated or buried by the mid-1920s, and most of the surviving lines at grade operate on their own right of way.
-However, San Francisco's and Philadelphia's lines do have large portions of the route that ride on the street as well as using tunnels.
+Other cities, such as Washington DC, and Norfolk, have re-introduced streetcars.

 History

 Background

 In the latter half of the 19th century, transit systems were generally rail, first horse-drawn streetcars, and later electric powered streetcars and cable cars.
 Rail was more comfortable and had less rolling resistance than street traffic on granite block or macadam and horse-drawn streetcars were generally a step up from the horsebus.
 Electric traction was faster, more sanitary, and cheaper to run; with the cost, excreta, epizootic risk, and carcass disposal of horses eliminated entirely.
 Streetcars were later seen as obstructions to traffic, but for nearly 20 years they had the highest power-to-weight ratio of anything commonly found on the road, and the lowest rolling resistance.

 Streetcars paid ordinary business and property taxes, but also generally paid franchise fees, maintained at least the shared right-of-way, and provided street sweeping and snow clearance.
 They were also required to maintain minimal service levels.
 Many franchise fees were fixed or based on gross (v. net); such arrangements, when combined with fixed fares, created gradual impossible financial pressures.
 Early electric cars generally had a two-man crew, a holdover from horsecar days, which created financial problems in later years as salaries outpaced revenues.

 Many electric lines—especially in the West—were tied into other real estate or transportation enterprises.
 The Pacific Electric and the Los Angeles Railway were especially so, in essence loss leaders for property development and long haul shipping.

 By 1918, half of US streetcar mileage was in bankruptcy.